wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-minimal-distributed.rst

       - Splunk is not open source software, and it requires a registered user and license in order to work.
 You can also use a free trial license.

-      - This guide will install and configure Splunk |SPLUNK_LATEST_MINOR|.
-If you intend to configure another version of Splunk such as 8.1, change the Splunk version number in the requests for the configuration files and the Wazuh app for Splunk.
+      - This guide installs and configures Splunk |SPLUNK_LATEST_MINOR|.
+If you intend to configure another version of Splunk, such as 8.1, change the Splunk version number in the requests for the configuration files and the Wazuh app for Splunk.
 For example:

          .. code-block:: console